ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ***Use gdb or similar programs to analyze your program.
 Disassembling might be helpful.
 Find a suitable address, and figure out what should be overflowed with it, and how to get the correct values into it, and finally execute the function this way.***

-> 1. Return your whole program with new function as code snippet
+> 1. Return your whole program with new function as code snippet!

 > 2. Return the command you used for running the function.
 How did you execute function by just overflowing the input?
 > 3. Take a screenshot when you manage to execute the function.

 Tip: If your hidden function contains printing - add a newline ending to the string.
-Otherwise it might not be printing anything that can be actually seen.
+Otherwise it might not be printing anything that can be actually seen - output needs to be flushed.

 ### C) Reproduce the previous with `pwntools`

+At this point, we are going to move outside of `gdb`.
+GBU Debugger creates a separate memory space when the program is being executed.
+As a result, the same address does not work when we exit the debugger.
+It also disables `ASLR` by default when it runs the program.
+We need to manually disable it globally to succeed.

+However, only *a small change is required for it to work outside of `gbd`*.

+We are going to brute force the address change with the help of `pwntools`.
+It is a library specifically meant for shellcoding.
+Use following `pwntools` template to overflow the program outside of `gdb`.

 ----
 Task 3 : Defeating No-eXecute